taufiqjamil47/aplikasi_pakar_smpkp2/README.md

 Password: password (change this immediately after first login)

 Security Vulnerabilities
-If you discover a security vulnerability, please send an email to our development team at security@pakar.sch.id.
+If you discover a security vulnerability, please send an email to our development team at security@pakar.ac.id.
 All vulnerabilities will be promptly addressed.

 License
-PAKAR.Solution is open-source software licensed under the MIT license.
+PAKAR.Solution is open-source software (Not-licensied) Support
-Support
 For support or questions, please contact:
 Email: taufiq.jamil16@guru.smp.belajar.id
 School Office: SMP KP 2 Majalaya

-text

 ### Key Improvements Made: